What are the uses of Index Numbers?

-The main purpose of index number is to measure the cross-sectional changes at a point of time over previous time.
+The main purpose of the index number is to measure the cross-sectional changes at a point of time over a previous time.

 Index numbers are extensively used in economic analysis.
 Index number calculating based on sample data, if any sampling error or data collection error will lead to error in index number calculation.

 Index numbers are based on different types of averages.
 It is not possible to say that a particular average is absolutely good or true.